D. E. Larsen, DVM

 “Doc, I have wanted to talk with you for some time now,” Bill said.
 “Have you heard all the buzz about these banana chips?”

-“Sounds to me like old Rex needed some attention,” I said.
-“Old dog lays on the porch, and nobody pays any attention to him, then all of a sudden, someone comes along and gives him a treat every day, pats him on the head and says come along.
+“Sounds to me like old Bubba needed some attention,” I said.
+“Old dog lays on the porch, and nobody pays any attention to him, then all of a sudden, someone comes along and gives him a treat every day, pats him on the head, and says come along.
 The old dog figures, maybe he isn’t going to die after all.”

 “Okay, that makes sense,” Bill said.
 “But what about all these old men?
 Something must be going on?”